Wer Dank opfert, der preiset mich, BWV 17: 6

 The last recitative, "Sieh meinen Willen an" (Look on my will), is sung by the bass.
 It is accompanied by the continuo alone and expands on the theme of giving thanks to God.

 7

-John Eliot Gardiner admires particularly the closing chorale, "Wie sich ein Vater erbarmet" (As a father has mercy), for its "wonderful word-painting for the 'flower and fallen leaves' and 'the wind [which] only has to pass over.
-He compares it to the central movement of the motet Singet dem Herrn ein neues Lied, BWV 225.
+The closing chorale is "Wie sich ein Vater erbarmet" (As a father has mercy), in a triple metre.
+Gardiner admires this movement particularly for its "wonderful word-painting for the 'flower and fallen leaves' and 'the wind [which] only has to pass over, comparing it to the central movement of the motet Singet dem Herrn ein neues Lied, BWV 225.
+The Bach scholar Klaus Hofmann summarises that Bach "strikes a note of transience" here.

 Recordings

-The sortable table follows the selection on the Bach Cantatas Website.
+The following table is a selection from the Bach Cantatas website.
 Ensembles singing one voice per part (OVPP) and playing period instruments are marked by green background.